Quanyails/sine-qua-non/posts/mental-health/2024-05-09_emotional-health-retrospective.md

 Interactions:

 - [2024-07-16] I never learned how to speak up for myself (or at all) because none of my objections mattered.
 Likewise, I never interrupted conversations and instead just sat there in silence waiting for them to finish.
+- [2024-11-21] I never explained my thought processes because they would be taken as an excuse instead of something valid.
 - [2024-07-23] I would never be 100% clear when explaining myself, since the only outcome would be that my words would be twisted irrevocably beyond its intent.
 - [2024-07-24] I was never comfortable asking for help.
 I feared being weak and/or people "helping" by taking advantage of me.
 - [2024-08-10] I was overly apologetic and didn't know how to respond to apologies because no one apologized to me.
 - [2024-08-19] I had a hard time listening to others because I didn't want to be taken advantage of.
 At the same time, I wanted people to know I was special so people would treat me kindly.
 - [2024-08-25] I was conflict-avoidant and easily bent to peer pressure out of a fear of being abandoned.
-- [2024-08-30] I could never share an interest with people because I would forever be defined by that one interest, no matter how much I say I changed.
+- [2024-08-30] I could never share my interests with people because I would forever be defined by that one interest, no matter how much I say I changed.
 I could never wear branded clothing or add accessories to my person.
 - [2024-09-16] I hated admitting someone was right because that person would lord over their victory over me for the rest of time and use it as a weapon against me.
 - [2024-09-17] I treated everyone with undue fairness because I grew up in an unfair environment, even if that meant sacrificing my own needs for their sake.
 - [2024-10-02] I have a hard time saying "no" to people because people didn't accept "no" as an answer.